lucasnad27/about-me/src/data/blog/optimizing-for-impact/index.md

 - Superhuman Protocol: Increasing your value prop to society

 Thank you for taking the time to read this article and good luck in your journey.

+## References

+If you're interested in the science behind peak performance, I highly recommend taking a few hours to read Steven Kotler's book, [The Art of Impossible](https://www.goodreads.com/book/show/50209348-the-art-of-impossible).
+Here are a few shiny lures to entice would-be readers...
+- Stacking __drivers__ to activate biological virtuous cycles
+- How to be __600% more creative__
+- Cut your learning time in half